undistro/zora/docs/dashboard.md

 Tokens saved to tokens.yaml
 ```

-You can then install Zora OSS by providing the `saas.workspaceID` parameter in the [Zora OSS installation command](getting-started/installation.md):
+You can then install or upgrade Zora OSS by providing the `saas.workspaceID` parameter in the [Zora OSS installation command](getting-started/installation.md):

 === "HTTP chart repository"